-Your food truck mission statement for your mobile food business is a strategy.
-It must be a clear description of where your mobile food business is headed in the future that distinctly sets it apart from other trucks in your area.
+Your food truck mission statement for your mobile food business must be looked at as a strategy.
+It must be a clear description of where your mobile food business is headed in the future.
+The mission statement distinctly sets your mobile business apart from other trucks in your area.
 Developing a mission statement shouldn’t be a quick wordsmithing exercise.

 Here is The Burnt Truck‘s (Orange County Food Truck) mission statement: